 To start off, it is important to understand that clashes are only happening between protesters and police.
-There has been no incident of any protesters targeting tourists, foreigners, or even foreign institutions (such as embassies).
+There has been no incident of any protesters targeting tourists or foreigners.

 Second, let’s acknowledge that culturally speaking, Peruvians of all classes generally have a deep sense of appreciation for tourists coming to visit their country.
 Most Peruvians will see you, a visiting foreigner, as a friend, especially in areas where tourism has substantially helped local people progress economically and provide for their loved ones.
 Therefore, you should not be concerned that protesters will view you as a target for any reason.

 Third, looking at the history of mass protests in Peru over the past several months and years, It is very rare for anyone to get hurt other than either policemen or protesters that have violently clashed with police.
 Unless you yourself are planning to join a mass protest or to attack the police, there is virtually no chance of getting hurt as a result of protests.

 Is there an end in sight for recent protests in Peru?

 Very likely.
 On Sunday January 29, the current president Dina Boluarte announced that elections would be moved to a year earlier and now will take place in 2023, something most protesters were demanding and which we believe will ultimately have a positive impact on drastically reducing protests across the country; therefore, we expect a reduction in the disruption of services such as blocked roads or tourist landmarks that were closed out of an abundance of caution.

 What is the best place to stay in Peru while protests take place?